SHARP OF BOSTON

 several fields from the shores of the Wash.
 Happily it now is

-once again a thriving hotel.
+once again a thriving business.

 |This Bedford / Mulliner OWB BUX854 had just returned from Freiston Shore and is parked in Main Ridge, Boston, adjacent to James Ely's Office, just past the Masonic Temple (you can make that out on the left to the rear of the bus).
 Originally fitted with wooden slatted seats for 32, at one time owned by Westercroft Coaches of Halifax.|

 The first of many tales and clippings regarding Sharp's Coaches.

 Many years ago, whilst suffering a bout of ill health my Grandfather Charles Afred Sharp (Eric's Dad) remarked to the then young Eric, one day I'll buy that piece of land yonder and open a garage on the site.
 He did and then started Sharps Coaches there too, the legend across the back of the Bedford Coaches later read Chas.
 A. Sharp - nobody ever did catch Charlie, he was too quick.
 Reputed to be the first dealer to sell Model T Fords in Lincolnshire.